JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 <header class = "info-header">Column names</header><p>
 ```

-DataFrames allow using symbols (like `:A`) and strings (like `"A"`) for all column indexing operations for convenience.
-However, using symbols is slightly faster and should be preferred.
+DataFrames allow using symbols (like `:A`) and strings (like `"A"`) for all column indexing operations.
+Using symbols is slightly faster and should be preferred.
 One exception is when the column names are generated using string manipulation.

 ```@raw html
 </p></div>